egberts/egberts.github.io-src/content/articles/vxlan.md

     sudo virsh net-autostart vxlan1-br0

 Verify the status of the newly created network.
-If the newly created virtual network is listed as active, the configuration was successful.
+If the newly-created virtual network lists as active, the configuration was successful.

     sudo virsh net-list
     Name              State    Autostart   Persistent
     ----------------------------------------------------
-    vxlan1-br0        active   yes         yes
+    vxlan1-br0        active   "yes"         "yes"

 Configurint virtual machines
 ----